iomatix/Lugormod-X/__example_config/README.md

 # Server files - config example:

 ## How to install?
 - Copy all files into your main server folder.
-Skins for bots works only with [KotF 2.1 server](https://www.moddb.com/mods/knights-of-the-force-21/downloads/kotf-multiplayer-server) files or newer.
+Skins for bots works only with **[KotF 2.1 server](https://www.moddb.com/mods/knights-of-the-force-21/downloads/kotf-multiplayer-server)** base files or newer.